DjangoGirls/tutorial/django_templates/README.md

 Have you noticed that we used a slightly different notation this time `{{ post.title }}` or `{{ post.text }}`.
 We are accessing data in each of the fields defined in our `Post` model.
 Also the `|linebreaks` is piping the posts text through a filter to convert line-breaks into paragraphs.

+## One more thing

+It'd be good to see if your website will be still working on Heroku, right?
+Let's try deploying again.
+Open up your console and type this:

+    heroku push --app djangogirlsblog

+> __Note__: Remember to replace `djangogirlsblog` with the name of your application on Heroku.

 Congrats!
 Now go ahead and try adding a new post in your Django admin (remember to add published_date!), then refresh your page to see if the post appears there.

 Works like a charm?
 We're proud!
 Treat yourself something sweet, you have earned it :)